Gyroporus castaneus: Distribution and habitat

 The mushroom is found occasionally in Britain and throughout continental Europe, as well as eastern North America, but it is rare in western North America.
 It grows in small groups, or singly, in an ectomycorrhizal relationship with oaks (Quercus).
 It prefers acid and sandy soils, and fruits from summer to autumn.
 In New Zealand, it is found in association with Leptospermum.
 In Asia, it has been recorded from Taiwan.

 Gyroporus castaneus has been included in the Moscow Oblast's and the Russian Federation's Red Book and several other countries' Red Lists, including those of Norway and Montenegro.

 Edibility

 Gyroporus castaneus is edible and highly regarded by most authors.
 In 1987, Marcel Bon regarded it as suspect.
-There is also reportedly a poisonous strain of this mushroom in coastal Portugal.
+There is a nearly identical but poisonous species known as Gyroporus ammophilus, it is sometimes considered a variety of Gyroporus castaneus.